Igalia/phpreport/docs/admin/installation.rst

-Once the installation is complete and you have checked it is working, remove the ``install/`` and ``update/`` directories inside your PhpReport, to prevent other users to reset your DB.
+Once the installation is complete and you have checked it is working, remove the ``install/`` and ``update/`` directories inside your PhpReport, to prevent other users from resetting your DB.

 Step 6: last configuration bits
 ===============================